videogular/videogular/README.md

 ## Supported by

-Videogular wants to thank you to this companies for support this project:
+Videogular team would like to thank all of our generous sponsors who support this project:

 [![](sponsors/jetbrains.png)](https://www.jetbrains.com)
 [![](sponsors/toptal.png)](https://www.toptal.com)